REGIONAL DIRECTOR & REGIONAL REPRESENTATIVE

 Dr. Johnson received a Bachelor of Arts degree in English from Elizabeth City State University, Elizabeth City North Carolina, a Masters of Arts Degree in Speech Pathology from South Carolina State University, Orangeburg South Carolina, Specialist in Education and Doctor of Education Degrees from Appalachian State University, Boone North Carolina.

 Clemson, South Carolina

 Born in Greenville, SC but raised in Atlanta, GA.
-Illana is a Biomedical Engineering major with a concentration in Bio-materials at Clemson.
+Illana is a Biomedical Engineering major with a concentration in Bio-materials at Clemson University.
 As a Spring 2019 initiate in our organization, she has served as the Chapter’s Chaplain, Alumnae Relations Chair, and Treasurer.
 On campus and in the community, Illana is a former student-athlete, STEM mentor, involved in student government, community volunteer basketball coach, and so much more.
 She also manages "The Protected Purpose Project" blog and brand focusing on the millennial faith journey and building faith based community.
 After college, Illana plans to continue her education at a medical university becoming a pediatrician with a specialization in prosthetics and orthotics.
 Always service minded as well, she looks forward to creating a non-profit startup focused on providing healthcare to underserved communities domestically and abroad.
 At the 29th South Atlantic Regional Conference, she was elected the 2020 -2022 Regional Representative where she focused her campaign on being intentional and purposeful!